 - winning US$550 million against the Republic of the Congo (and defending the award against corruption allegations in the French courts);

-- a series of great results for Uzbekistan, including the first dismissal of a treaty claim at ICSID because of corruption (Metal-Tech), getting a US$132 million claim over cotton subsidies thrown out on jurisdiction (Spentex) and defeating the bulk of a US$1.3 billion claim by a mining company (Oxus Gold); and
+- a series of great results for Uzbekistan, including the first dismissal of a treaty claim at ICSID because of corruption (Metal-Tech), and defeating the bulk of a US$1.3 billion claim by a mining company (Oxus Gold); and

-Islambek Rustambekov of the Uzbek Ministry of Justice says White & Case is “highly qualified, very knowledgeable and well versed in both international investment and commercial arbitration,” adding that what impresses most is an “ability to find practical solutions for the client and efficiency”.
+Islambek Rustambekov of the Uzbek Ministry of Justice says White & Case is “highly qualified, very knowledgeable and well versed” in investment and commercial arbitration, adding that what impresses most is an “ability to find practical solutions for the client and efficiency”.

 Rustambekov says Lamm is “certainly the best arbitration lawyer whom I have ever seen, and she is also a very clever politician”.

-Another state client says the White & Case team it has worked with, including partner John Willems in Paris, is “very competent and organised”.
+Another state client says a White & Case team including partner John Willems in Paris is “very competent and organised”.